 - Visual Basic

-Another feature which naïve-users or anyone can see instantly different from other editors is the user-friendliness of the Visual Studio Code.
+Another feature that naïve-users or anyone can see instantly different from other editors is the user-friendliness of the Visual Studio Code.
 The usability is very easy to handle.
-The file is arranged hierarchically and has regular softwares like toolbar, status bar, and a sidebar.
+The file is arranged hierarchically and has regular software like a toolbar, status bar, and a sidebar.
 It also has a floating windows explorer window, which can be fixed at one place according to convenience, which consists of the directory structure of files.
-These files (code files, image folders, etc.) can be opened or renamed from here and changes will automatically get reflected in the storage.
+These files (code files, image folders, etc.) can be opened or renamed from here, and changes will automatically get reflected in the storage.

 Why do we need Visual Studio Code?

-Till recent times, there’s hardly been an IDE or code editor which has been so user-friendly, that even the first time users can use each and every feature without any hassles.
+Till recent times, there’s hardly been an IDE or code editor that has been so user-friendly that even first-time users can use each and every feature without any hassles.
 The coding-friendly feature and code error recognition also helps users a long way into making the code more efficient and error-less.

-With new and emerging technologies, and new frameworks being used by the softwares, this brings into play a great variety of code effectiveness.
-These emerging technologies are a sure thing, that is to be added into the Visual Studio Code and its extensions.
-The developers, testers, data administrators; both old and newbies can equally use it and that too very effectively.
-The people who are into this industry might find it a bit tough to learn this new technology, considering their use of more manual modes of code-logic.
+With new and emerging technologies, and new frameworks being used by the software, this brings into play a great variety of code effectiveness.
+These emerging technologies are a sure thing that is to be added into the Visual Studio Code and its extensions.
+The developers, testers, data administrators, both old and newbies, can equally use it, and that too very effectively.
+The people who are into this industry might find it a bit tough to learn this new technology, considering their use of more manual modes of code logic.